wincent/masochist/docs/MEMCACHED.md

 U25pcHBldDp4Y29kZS0yLjE=:d65c83b49bfe586889ad16899b361fa29b11e329:contentltipp4yu
 ```

-So we can query for it with:
+So we can query for it with the following (note that commands, in this case `get`, are case-sensitive):

 ```
 get U25pcHBldDp4Y29kZS0yLjE=:d65c83b49bfe586889ad16899b361fa29b11e329:contentltipp4yu